leohylee/pokerogue/README-OFFLINE.md

 - First build may take several minutes
 - Subsequent builds use cached layers and are much faster
 - All assets are bundled in the image for true offline capability

+## Adding Online Features (Optional)

+If you want user accounts, cloud saves, and daily challenges, you'll need the **rogueserver** backend:

+1. Clone the rogueserver repo (should be in parent directory: `../rogueserver`)
+2. Use the full setup: `docker compose -f docker-compose-with-server.yml up`

+This will start:
+- PostgreSQL database (port 5432)
+- Backend API server (port 8001)
+- Frontend game client (port 8000)

+The [docker-compose-with-server.yml](docker-compose-with-server.yml) file contains the full configuration.